lpgaff/chisqsurface/README.md

 FILE FORMAT AND PREPARATION
 ---------------------------

-(Update: the example and description below assumes gosia1 for the integration step.
-The current recommendation is to use gosia2, so this should be updated.)

 For the code to work, Gosia or Gosia2 should be prepared in such a way that they can be executed at the OP,MINI stage.
 That is to say that the integration step, 'OP,INTI', and the q-parameter map step, 'OP,MAP', must be run for both the projectile (and target files if using Gosia2).
 Keeping these filenames in the same format as input file is useful.

 The Gosia/Gosia2 files for the projectile and target must be ready for the 'OP,MINI' step with the OP,REST command and NTAP=4.
 Matrix elements files should have a copy with the same name and an additional ".lit" extension to allow the code to reset the matrix elements for each calculation.